justingolden21/pokemon-types/README.md

 To test production build before deployment: `npm run localhost`

+### Project Notes

+The ID used in url params is not the pokemon ID, but rather the index in the list of pokemon.
+Update this in future?
+Index could be "M003" for mega venusaur for example

 ### Built With

 Built with TailwindCSS and Hero Icons.
 Adapted animations from Animate.css.